aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-for-equality/_index.md

 The output `False` confirms that the additional point broke the spatial equality.

+## How to Detect Duplicate Geometries?
+Load each geometry, call `SpatiallyEquals` with a suitable tolerance, and filter out the ones that return `True`.
+This pattern scales well with LINQ, allowing you to identify duplicate shapes in large collections with just a few lines of code.
+You can also combine it with `GroupBy` to aggregate identical geometries and reduce storage costs.

-## Common Issues & Tips
+## Common issues & tips
-- **Precision problems** – If you work with very high‑precision coordinates, consider rounding or using a tolerance overload of `SpatiallyEquals`.
+- **Precision problems** – If you work with very high‑precision coordinates, consider rounding or using the tolerance overload of `SpatiallyEquals`.
 - **Different SRIDs** – Ensure both geometries share the same Spatial Reference System Identifier (SRID) before comparing.
-- **Performance** – For large collections, batch comparisons using LINQ can reduce overhead.
+- **Performance** – For large collections, batch comparisons using LINQ or parallel loops can reduce overhead dramatically.

-## Frequently Asked Questions
+## Frequently asked questions
 **Q: Can I use Aspose.GIS for .NET with other .NET frameworks?**
 A: Yes, Aspose.GIS works with .NET Framework, .NET Core, and .NET Standard projects.